MagicSetEditorPacks/Full-Magic-Pack/data/magic-modules.mse-include/information/readme.txt

 information_secondary_offset_pt_left_3 := { 0 }

 #### These work the same on 90° rotated cards, but you need to imagine the card is upright

-#### For DFC or TFC templates, dont forget to override the faces_coordinates function.

 #### You can disable the copyright on some of the faces,
 #### by adding the following functions in the init script: